Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 It also lets me refer to all textures by the int for where they are in the vector.
 Mind you this is only possible if you don't remove from the vector but I don't intend to.
 The other thing I considered was using a map so I could for instance use a string as the key.
-In the end though I found that a vector was the easiest way to make sure I had as much space as I needed without overcomplicating it.
+In the end though I found that a vector was the easiest way to make sure I had as much space as I needed without over-complicating it.

 &nbsp;&nbsp;&nbsp;Now with that done lets do a little more work in the header file before we move onto implementing it all.
 First we want a way to log an error with SDL which is simple enough.